-It seems clear, on the one hand, that there is a considerable difference between the approach which purports to provide a protection for human personality in general and which envisages the right to be "let alone" as an element of the far wider concept of "rights of the personality".
-This difference is far more important than the technical differences between a protection analysed in terms of "absolute rights" and a system based on actions in tort.
+It seems clear, on the one hand, that there is a considerable difference between the approach which consists in analysing and protecting privacy in a strict sense and that which purports to provide a protection for human personality in general and which envisages the right to be "let alone" as one element of the far wider concept of "rights of the personality".
+This difference is more important than the technical differences between a protection analysed in terms of "absolute rights" and a system based on actions in tort.

 On the other hand, although the notion of "rights of the personality" is not only much wider but also more vague than the concept of "privacy", the actual conflicts covered by the two terms coincide very largely, at least as far as private law is concerned.
-In both cases it is justifiable to state that the two notions are used - have indeed been invented - to meet a number of specific demands for protection.
+In both cases it is justifiable to state that the two notions are used-have indeed been invented-to meet a number of specific demands for protection.
 Both constitute, as it were, modernized and enlarged translations into the language of private (and to some extent penal) law of principles already familiar to that of public law.
 A comparison between German case law in the field of "rights of the personality" and American decisions reported under the heading of "privacy" reveals astonishing coincidences, both with regard to the questions and in respect of the answers.

-It may be concluded that the problems of privacy and of rights of the personality have a common core which is sufficient to make a more detailed comparative survey possible and meaningful.
+It may be concluded that the problems of "privacy" and of "rights of the personality" have a common core which is sufficient to make a more detailed comparative survey possible and meaningful.